How to clean radiators inside and out – to ensure better efficiency this winter

 Follow our step-by-step guide on how to clean radiators to avoid dust build-ups and help reduce your heating bills

-"Cleaning radiators should form a key part of your cleaning routine," says Olivia Young, an expert cleaning chemist at Astonish.
-"They collect huge amounts of dust and it’s often the case that the dirtiest parts of the radiator are on the inside, which is why it’s essential to know how to effectively clean both the inside and the outside of your radiator."
+Cleaning radiators should be a key part of your cleaning routine because they collect significant amounts of dust that is often visible.
+Often, the dirtiest parts are on the inside, which is why it’s essential to know how to effectively clean both the inside and the outside of your radiators.

-Sam Whigham, founder of cleaning product specialists Wilton London explains, "Social media is full of viral cleaning hack recommendations, but not all of them are great" (not to mention the viral heating hacks to avoid).
+Sam Whigham, founder of cleaning product specialists Wilton London, explains, "Social media is full of viral cleaning hack recommendations, but not all of them are great" (not to mention the viral heating hacks to avoid).

-"Recently we saw a tip to wash radiators by pouring soapy water down the middle of your radiator while catching the run-off water in a big tray underneath.
+"Recently, we saw a tip to wash radiators by pouring soapy water down the middle of your radiator while catching the run-off water in a big tray underneath.
 We advise against this method.
-This involves a lot of water and over time could encourage rust."
+This involves a lot of water and, over time, could encourage rust."

 To clean radiators properly, you will need: